pism/pism/src/pythonbindings/README.txt

 After having done a 'make install', the python libraries will be found in something like

-${CMAKE_INSTALL_PREFIX}/lib/python2.6/site-packages/pism/...etc...
+${CMAKE_INSTALL_PREFIX}/lib/python2.6/site-packages/PISM/...etc...

 You will need to add this location to your PYTHONPATH, e.g.

 export PYTHONPATH=${PYTHONPATH}:/usr/local/lib/python2.6/site-packages

-NOTE: The path terminates with site-packages, not pism.
+NOTE: The path terminates with site-packages, not PISM.

 Now give it a shot.
-Simply try "python -c 'import pism'" to see if you get an error message.
+Simply try "python -c 'import PISM'" to see if you get an error message.

 If this works, this is very promising.
 Now go to the examples/python directory.
 Try